Liverpool news: Ki-Jana Hoever signs new long-term Reds deal | Goal.com

 Hoever joined Liverpool's academy last summer from Ajax and made his senior debut in the FA Cup as the Reds were beaten 2-1 by Wolverhampton Wanderers at Molineux, becoming the club's third-youngest debutant ever in the process, at 16 years and 354 days old.

-Liverpool take on Lyon tonight in their latest pre-season friendly and Hoever will likely see some action, be it from the start or off the bench.
+Liverpool take on Lyon tonight in their latest pre-season friendly and Hoever will see some action as he starts for Jurgen Klopp's side at right-back.